How to Dispose of Old Clothes in Japan

 Manage All Your Collection Days

-Beyond sorting individual items, GomiMate tracks your ward's full collection calendar — burnable, plastic, recyclables, and more — with night-before reminders.
+Beyond sorting individual items, GomiMate tracks your ward's full collection calendar — burnable, plastic, recyclables, and more — with night-before and morning reminders.
 Join the waitlist.

 Join Beta